pdksu/csv-music-scheduler/README.md

 ## BUGS

-1. Sched_db.daybells : the conversion of query output to a dictionary for scheduling depends on the content of `merge.txt` so if it is edited, this conversion row must be updated in the code.
+1. Sched_db.daybells : the conversion of query output to a dictionary for scheduling depends on the content of `smerge.sql` so if it is edited, this conversion row must be updated in the code.